fernandonobel/OneModel-matlab/README.md

 ## 3. Plot simulation results

 The SimulatePlotClass simplifies the task of plotting the result of simulations.
-And if we define plot configuration in our ModelClass, the PlotClass will use that information and we wont need to provide it when plotting.
+And if we define plot configuration in our ModelClass, the PlotClass will use that information.
+This way do not need to provide it when plotting.

 ```MATLAB